CUBRID/cubrid-testtools/CTP/doc/memoryleak_guide.md

     ```
     You can see it will generate 21 test messages.

-## 3.2 Modify job.conf
+## 3.2 Separated SQL test cases
-Because the `MemoryLeak` test costs a lot of time to execute, we seperated the sql test cases into 21 groups and execute them in parallel.
-You can set them in the `/home/message/CTP/conf/job.conf` file at message server `message@192.168.1.91`.
+Because the `MemoryLeak` test costs a lot of time to execute, we separated the sql test cases into 21 groups and execute them in parallel(see [CUBRIDQA-147](http://jira.cubrid.org/browse/CUBRIDQA-147)).
+You can set them in the `$CTP_HOME/conf/job.conf` file at message server `message@192.168.1.91`.
-You can click the 'Test perid' link in the QA homepage to see the it online.
+You can click the `Test perid` link in the QA homepage,
 ![job_period.conf](./memoryleak_image/job_period.png)
-It links to the [job.conf](http://192.168.1.86:8080/qaresult/job/job.conf) file.
+it links to the `job.conf`.
 ![job.conf](./memoryleak_image/job_conf.png)
 ```
 # Define test name